If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Symptoms can be categorized in two distinct ways: Type I and Type II infection, with Type I being the most predominant.

-Some of the signs in this category include: loss of abdominal hair, with the bee appearing black or greasy at the abdominal area.
+Some of the signs in this category include loss of abdominal hair, with the bee appearing black or greasy in the abdominal area.
 Affected bees may still fly for 2 to 3 days from the time the symptoms begin to show, then lose their flying ability and eventually die.

-The symptoms of an infection does not show completely even though the bee is already infected.
+The symptoms of an infection do not show completely even though the bee is already infected.
 You will not be able to notice any of the classic symptoms mentioned earlier.
 Consequently, infected honey bees transmit the virus within and beyond their own hive.
-This category of bees have a high level of CBPV in the brain.
+This category of bees has a high level of CBPV in the brain.

 An evaluation of the pollen and honey stores is also crucial.
 The ease or difficulty of removing frames from the hive is a good indicator of various aspects.
 First off, it may mean the beekeeper has not been conducting routine checks.
 Secondly, it suggests heavy foraging for propolis by the honey bees.